Lightning-AI/pytorch-lightning/docs/source/extensions/logging.rst

 ***************

 When training a model, often it is very indicative to log figures, e.g. of the in- and output.
-For standard ``matplotlib.pyplot`` figures, Lightning has a unified API that works with most of the implemented loggers.
+For standard ``matplotlib.pyplot`` figures, Lightning has a unified API that works with Tensorboard, Comet, ML Flow, Neptune, Weights and Biases.

 .. code-block:: python

     f = plt.figure()
     logger.log_figure(name='dummy_figure', figure=f, step=0, close=True)